robert-godlewski/go_algo/README.md

 # Description
 All of these algorithms are my solutions to [LeetCode Problems](https://leetcode.com/explore/) in Go

-Compile via root directory with: tsc
+Compile via root directory with: % go mod tidy

-/src has all of the TypeScript files.
-/dist has all of the executable JavaScript files.
-(This is created automatically)
+Run go with: % go run .

 # Need to do:
 General road map taken from LeetCode